Brussels Sprouts in Melting Onion Sauce

 Stir in sprouts, cook over medium-high to heat through.
 At the last minute, stir in basil, butter and nutmeg.
 Once butter is just melted, serve them up.

-These are good with simple dishes like roast chicken and baked seafood, and the sprouts are dynamite with meat loaf.
+These are good with dishes like roast chicken and baked seafood, and the sprouts are great with meat loaf.